zepinglee/citeproc-js/manual/citeproc-doc.rst

 The ``previewCitationCluster()`` command takes the same arguments as ``processCitationCluster()``, plus a flag to indicate the output mode.

 The return value is a string representing the citation as it would be rendered in the specified context.
-There is no effect on the processor state.
+This command will preview citations exactly as they will appear in the document, and will have no effect on processor state: the next edit will return updates as if the preview command had not been run.

 .. sourcecode:: js

    var citationsPre = [ ["citation-abc",1], ["citation-def",2] ];
    var citationsPost = [ ["citation-ghi",4] ];

    citeproc.previewCitationCluster(citation,citationsPre,citationsPost,"html");